sparkfun/flux-sdk/docs/iot_azure.md

 ## Setting Properties

 The above property values must be set on the Flux Azure IoT object before use.
 They can be set in code, like any framework object property, or via a JSON file that is loaded by the system at startup.
-For the Flux AWS IoT example outlined in this document, the entries in the settings JSON file are as follows:
+For the Flux Azure IoT example outlined in this document, the entries in the settings JSON file are as follows:

 ```json
 "Azure IoT": {